Project-RICA/RICA_Client/README.md

     - Sexuality : words
     - Advertisement : words, flow of context, [Obfuscation]
     ```
-    Higher value means the comment contains that feature.\
+    Higher value means the comment contains that feature more.\
     RICA learn with this feature values.
 Each values range 0 to 100.\
     (In the Positive and Happiness features, the neutral value is 50.)\
     If negative features' value is bigger than the critical point(Might be change continuously), RICA will take an action.